 For more information, see the full article at Plos One.

-Dick van Oevelen from NIOZ, The Royal Netherlands Institute for Sea Research, for this news story.
+Thanks to Christina and Dick van Oevelen from NIOZ, The Royal Netherlands Institute for Sea Research, for this news story.
 Image courtesy of Solvin Zankl.